w-mj/Time_Manager_Reconstruction/diary.md

   I decide to make the app offline temporary. solve crash problem on week view, beacuse user's enroll data and week is saved on the Internet, now I change it  to locale. week view will show class correctly which is more than 2 hours.
+## 2017-9-26
+  sperate weekview to a individal view.